What Is Personal Property and Contents Restoration?April 23, 2019 | 1:17 am

 Real property refers to land and anything permanently attached to it, such as a home or other building.
 In contrast, personal property is any property that is movable and not fixed to land.
 The contents inside your home, such as your furniture, your clothing, and your mementos and heirlooms, are all personal property.
 In some cases, the house itself might be an example of personal property if it isn’t firmly affixed to the land.
 Manufactured homes and “tiny homes” may be categorized as personal property, since they are movable.

-Personal property restoration is a multistep process that begins after a fire, flood or other incident that causes damage to your house and the belongings inside it.
+Personal property restoration is a multistep process that begins after a fire, flood, storm or other incident that causes damage to your house and the belongings inside it.

 After the incident, you will need to remove items from the house and either pack them up for storage or have them cleaned and restored.
 Some items are more challenging than others to remove, such as wall-to-wall carpeting.
 Such items will need to remain in the house and be cleaned on-site.
 The exact process of cleaning and restoring your belongings depends on the types of items.